 Denton says yes to all bond propositions except City Hall West improvements

-Denton voters were still waiting in line at the polls at closing time Tuesday to have their say in the largest bond package in the city’s history.
+Scores of Denton voters waited in line at the polls at closing time Tuesday to have their say in the largest bond package in the city’s history.

+That brought the total amount of the bonds approved by voters to $291.4 million.

 Early voting results released at 7 p.m. suggested that voters would reject improvements to City Hall West.
-That didn't change as voter tallies from the 283 precincts arrived in waves throughout the night.
+That didn’t change as voter tallies arrived in waves throughout the night.

+Just over 7,600 people, or 51.3%, voted against Proposition H — nearly 400 more than the number of votes in favor, according to complete but unofficial results.

+Nearly 15,000 residents voted on the city’s propositions, with more than 8,000 of them opting to cast their ballots during the early voting period.

 Donna Bloom was one of the voters who arrived at North Branch shortly before 7 p.m., and she was surprised by how long the line was.